 - And trace elements: Ba, Ce, Co, Cr, Cu, Ga, La, Nb, Ni, Rb, Sc, Sr, Rh, U, V, Y, Zr, Zn

-XRF technologies can be divided into two basic detector types: SDD and PIN detector.
+XRF machines can be divided into two basic detector types: SDD and PIN detector.

-- Sensitive to x-rays higher on the periodic table than Sulfur (S)
+- Only sensitive to heavier elements, specifically those higher on the periodic table than Sulfur (S)

 How XRF Analysis Works